romanmatv/travelers-rest-bulk-mod/CustomItems/Example/StepByStepGuide.md

 ### Item id
 - a **UNIQUE** number for this item, note the game uses values up to 99,999 as of Sept 2024 so use bigger numbers
   - I picked to start at 182000 because **R**estless**B**arkeep => 18th letter + 2nd letter => 182 + some zeros to not stop on other peoples toes
+  - if you leave this as 0 the mod will assign a value for you

 ### name
 - name you want to see in the game (translations in the works)